Argaadya/airbnb_powerbi/README.md

 This personal project is my way of challenging myself to deepen my Power BI skills, particularly in map visualizations and dashboard management using bookmarks.

 ## Preview
+An example snapshot of the dashboard can beviewed at [sample_report.pdf](https://github.com/Argaadya/airbnb_powerbi/blob/main/sample_report.pdf).

 <center><img src="asset/highlight.gif"></img></center>